philwareham/hive-framework/README.md

 * Chrome, Edge, Firefox, Safari and Opera the last two recent stable releases.
 * Firefox ESR latest major point release.

-Older versions of the above and other browsers (i.e. Internet Explorer) may work, but these are the ones we verify.
+Older versions of the above and other browsers may work, but these are the ones we verify.

 ## Requirements